instantlinux/docker-tools/images/dovecot/README.md

 * Define your local settings as dovecot.conf.

-* If you have an LDAP server, put its settings in dovecot-ldap.conf.
+* If you have an LDAP server, put its settings in passdb section of dovecot.conf.
 The helm chart provided here can support either Active Directory or openldap.

 * (Optional, to save startup time) generate a dh.pem file for TLS:
   ```